Lake Wallenpaupack: History

 The indigenous Lenape people named the area "Wallenpaupack" which means "the Stream of Swift and Slow Water."
 William Penn later owned the land and then deeded it to his son Thomas Penn.
 Upon his death, it went to the Penn estate, which sold about 12000 acre in 1793 to James Wilson, one of the signers of the Declaration of Independence.

 To create the lake, PPL Corporation constructed a dam on Wallenpaupack Creek at Wilsonville and a levee named the Tafton Dike.
 The project took 2,700 men from 1924 to 1926 to complete and seven months for the reservoir to fill after the dam was closed off.
 Land to be flooded was purchased by PP&L from about 100 owners at about 20 $/acre, and most of the property was razed or moved.
 Some house foundations remained, and as the valley was flooded, the water was so clear that one could see the foundations under the water.
 Trees were cut, but stumps were not removed.
 In all, 17 mi of roads and utility poles were rerouted, and Purdytown Cemetery had to be relocated.
 The former town of Wilsonville, which had been named after James Wilson, now lies under the water near the dam.
 The lake was officially opened to the public on July 31, 1926.
 Water travels 3+1/2 mi in a 13 ft steel pipe (originally wood) to power two turbines, which combined can generate 44 megawatts of power.
-Discharge is into the Lakawaxen River, which flows into the Delaware River.
+Discharge is into the Lackawaxen River, which flows into the Delaware River.

 PP&L managed the 3300 acre of land around the lake until June 2015.
 While homeowners have access rights, they must apply for permits for installing landscaping or exterior lights and cannot cut down vegetation to improve their view of the lake without a permit — a provision to keep the man-made lake's shore natural-looking when viewed from the water and to minimize erosion.